kdlug/php/README.md

 All headers in PHP we can find in $_SERVER array.
 User-Agent header can be checked in $_SERVER['HTTP_USER_AGENT']

 #### Content Type
-The Content-Type entity header field indicates format (media type) of data sent/returned in requests (POST, PUT)/responses.
+The Content-Type entity header field indicates format (media type) of data sent in body of the requests (POST, PUT) or media type of data for GET requests.

 #### Accept
 Request header which can be used by the client to specify expected format of data for the response.